An ergodic theorem for the weighted ensemble method: Description of the method

-Weighted ensemble consists of a fixed number, $N$, of particles belonging to a common state space, each carrying a positive scalar weight, and undergoing repeated resampling and evolution steps.
-At each time $t\ge 0$ before resampling, the particles and weights are respectively.
-After resampling, the particles and weights are, respectively,
+Weighted ensemble consists of a fixed number, $N$, of particles belonging to a common state space, each carrying a positive scalar weight, and undergoing repeated selection and mutation steps.
+In the selection step, some of the particles are copied, and others are killed, according to a stratification or {\em binning} scheme.
+In the mutation step, the particles evolve according to an underlying Markov kernel $K$.

-Using a genealogical analogy, the resampling step is called {\em selection}, and the particle evolution between resampling steps is termed {\em mutation}.
-At each time $t$, the particles and weights undergo a selection and then a mutation step.
-Thus, weighted ensemble evolves from time $t$ to $t+1$ as follows: